paul-go/Truth/Reflex/Readme.md

 // based on some random number.
 ```

-Recurrent functions can kick back any valid primitive understood by the reflexive library.
-And when this is combined with the fact that the global `on()` function itself returns a primitive, the options for creating expressive, reusable code become essentially limitless:
+Recurrent functions can kick back any valid atomic understood by the reflexive library.
+And when this is combined with the fact that the global `on()` function itself returns a atomic, the options for creating expressive, reusable code become essentially limitless:

 ```typescript
 function getEvents()